joaopedropereiraPP/IR-Project1/README.md

 * The word_size option sets the word size filter value, words with smaller or equal size than the value set here are filtered.
 The defaut is 3.
 * The no_word_size option disables the word size filter.
 * The no_stemmer option disables stemming.
-* The use_positions option enables/disables term positions on the index, default is off.
+* The disable_positions option enables/disables term positions on the index, default is off.
+* The disable_boost option enables/disables boost on the evaluation search_type, default is off.
+* The span_size option sets the size of span to use on boost, default is 4.

 After running the program the data file starts to be indexed using the SPIMI approach and the index files are created as described in the Design section.
 When it is done some statistics on the process are returned and the user is asked to enter the search term, for which the document frequency and final index file block number in which its postings are contained is returned, that is, the `#` in PostingIndex#.tsv, as described previously.